SoK: Securing Email -- A Stakeholder-Based Analysis (Extended Version): Abstract

 \section{Abstract}

-Email is the most ubiquitous and interoperable form of online communication today.
-However, email was not conceived with strong security guarantees, and the ensuing security enhancements are, by contrast, lacking in both ubiquity and interoperability.
-This state of affairs motivates our work.
-Our contributions include: (1) a systematization of secure email approaches taken by industry, academia, and independent developers; (2) an evaluation framework for proposed or deployed email security enhancements and a measurement of their security, deployability, and usability; (3) a stakeholder analysis and informed discussion of the current state of secure email; and (4) a research agenda highlighting open problems judged to be useful in pursuing secure email.
+While email is the most ubiquitous and interoperable form of online communication today, it was not conceived with strong security guarantees, and the ensuing security enhancements are, by contrast, lacking in both ubiquity and interoperability.
+This situation motivates our research.
+We begin by identifying a variety of stakeholders who have an interest in the current email system and in efforts to provide secure solutions.
+We then use the tussle among stakeholders to explain the evolution of fragmented secure email solutions undertaken by industry, academia, and independent developers.
+We also evaluate the building blocks of secure email---cryptographic primitives, key management schemes, and system designs---to identify their support for stakeholder properties.
+From our analysis, we conclude that a one-size-fits-all solution is unlikely.
+Furthermore, we highlight that vulnerable users are not well served by current solutions, account for the failure of PGP, and argue that secure messaging, while complementary, is not a fully substitutable technology.